Whiteknight/whiteknight.github.com/drafts/rosella_sorting.md

-What I would like to do in the future is provide a default sort implementation but also have the sorting interface take some sort of optional "hint" flag that can tell the sorter about certain proper
+What I would like to do in the future is provide a default sort implementation but also have the sorting interface take some sort of optional "hint" flag that can tell the sorter about certain properties of the data, and select an algorithm specifically tuned for that workload.
+From the data I have seen so far, I suspect I would like to use by quicksort hybrid as the default, but be able to switch to Timsort if the user hints the input data might already be partially sorted.

 ### Addenum about Big-O and Algorithms